Publisher Interview: What to Expect when Publishing Your Book

-PUBLISHER INTERVIEW: WHAT TO EXPECT WITH PUBLISHING YOUR BOOK
+PUBLISHER INTERVIEW: WHAT TO EXPECT WHEN PUBLISHING YOUR BOOK

 To help us understand how to separate the publishing fairytale from the reality, we recently spoke with Ella Hearrean Ritchie from Stellar Communications, a company that specializes in helping authors through the publishing process.

-would you consider to be some of the cons of traditional publishing and
+What would you consider to be some of the cons of traditional publishing and self-publishing?

 The cons of traditional publishing include waiting to hear back on whether your book is accepted, which can take a while.
 And because many people are vying for a chance with the publisher, the chances of being selected are slim.
 The publishing house might also have additional stipulations, such as required attendance at book events.